DSHydro/SnowML/docs/basin_fact_sheets/Cedar.md

 ![](../basic_maps/Snow_classes_in_Cedar.png)

 Comment:  Estimating all of Cedar will bring in a lot of area dominated by Ephemeral snow, which we know is harder to estimate.
-Since total SWE is dominated by the HUCs that are not ephemeral snow, however (see next map) this may be manageable.
+Since total SWE is dominated by the HUCs that are not ephemeral snow, however (see next chart) this may be manageable.

 ## SWE Contribution by HUC
 ![](../basic_maps/Total_SWE_contribution_by_huc_using_UA_data_for_Cedar.png)